-I’ve seen insurance ‘guaranteed insurability option’ on insurance policies when I’ve been looking around to get cover.
+I’ve seen ‘guaranteed insurability option’ on insurance policies when I’ve been looking around to get cover.
 What is guaranteed insurability and what does it mean?

 If you want to increase your Life Insurance or Income Protection benefit somewhere down the line, guaranteed insurability means that under certain circumstances you can increase your insurance payout without needing to provide any further medical evidence.

 Is it Worth it to Look for a Policy with a Guaranteed Insurability Rider?